Butterhead Lettuce Variety © Steve Masley (Click IMAGE to Enlarge) |

 NOP (National Organic Program) guidelines allow the use of non-organic (but not GMO) seeds when organic seeds for that variety are not available.
 The way the plants are grown (without chemical fertilizers, pesticides, herbicides, or fungicides) is the primary determinant of whether they're grown organically.

 Links to buy seeds go to seed companies that offer that variety.
-We are affiliates of Seeds Now.
-We receive a commission on seed orders you place to this company (the commission comes from the company, so you pay the same whether you click on our link or order directly from the company).
+We are affiliates of High Mowing Seeds and Territorial Seeds, and receive a commission on seed orders you place to these companies (the commission comes from the company, so you pay the same whether you click on our link or order directly from the company).

 Commissions help pay for maintaining and updating this web site.
-Links to other seed companies are provided as a service, we receive no commission from them.
+Links to other seed companies are provided as a service, we receive no commission from them, but they're keeping heirloom tomato varieties alive, and we support them.
 Links open in new windows.

 Looseleaf